 architectures.
 The package repositories also include a full set of sources and

 build scripts.
-Starting with Slackware 14.0, MLED is following the Slackware
+Starting with Slackware 14.1, MLED strives to follow the

 MLED is basically Slackware, with a bunch of extra packages and a few minor configuration tweaks.
 The Slackware forum on LinuxQuestions.org is by far the best place to get help on Slackware.
 Folks on LQ are a nice and competent crowd.
 Just describe your ignorance, and there's a good chance your questions will be answered.
 By the way, I'm user kikinovak on LQ.

 Update: there's a sticky thread on LinuxQuestions.org for all MLED-related questions.

 Much of this work is based on great work that's been done before by some excellent folks, and here's the place to give them credit :

 - Eric Hameleers for kindly mirroring the MLED project;

 - All the crew from SlackBuilds.org for their really precious work;

 - Daniel de Kok, who worked on what we called

 Slick Linuxback in 2006;

 - Matteo Rossini and Sébastien Ballet for the great slackpkg+ tool;